Kindread21/FFRK_AHK/README.md

 * Open your emu to the D180/D220 selection screen and leave it off to the side of the screen.
 * Open Snipping Tool (Window Key, type Snipping Tool), and open \AHKSearch\FFRK\Basic and  \AHKSearch\FFRK\Apoc in explorer.
 There are about 12 PNGs here.
 Looking at the images, together with their names, should be enough to know what you need to make snippets off.
-* Go through the steps to start a fight and get back to the selection screen yourself, taking and saving snippets to replace the images as you go.
+* Go through the steps to start a fight and get back to the selection screen, taking and saving snippets to replace the images as you go.
 Just take the next snippet, restart the script, and see if it clicks the image.
 You should aim to make images similar to the existing images, but they don't have to be pixel perfect.
 Be careful not to get any animations in your images.

 Once you have replaced all of these images, the basic run loop should work.
 Leave it running for a few iterations to be certain.
 You might want to replace the Recovery\ConnectionRetry image as well, in case the game times out on a connection.
 The only thing that should stop the loop now is crashes, Emulator dialogs, Daily Missions, and the 13h00 GMT reset.